 We haven't had any reports of Neopets being transformed this way (and later editorials about the Chocolate colour don't seem to mention this option, even for Chias), despite it having been more than seven years since these colours first came out.
 It's most likely that this was an idea that never got implemented, or even that TNT were just joking.
 (They do have a strange sense of humour at times.)
 We're not ruling out the possibility entirely, however.
 If you've managed to take a screenshot of a garlic item transforming a Kiko or JubJub, or a chocolate item producing a Chocolate Chia, we'd love to hear from you!

 We've tried to list every species- and colour-altering item here, but it's always possible that more will be released in the future, or that an existing item will gain a new effect.
+Also, for a list of stat increasing items which may also alter your pets appearance, see our Stats Increasers guide.
 If you've used any item that isn't here and it's altered your Neopet, please send in a bug report letting us know!
 We're always interested in collecting more information.

 This article was written by: Dream